 Flextime in year 3 is 1⁄2 a day off per 4 weeks of required clerkship time.
 Flextime in year 4 is the one week after Match Day where no required clerkships will run.
-Students can see in advance what the Flextime days are in each clerkship by looking at the Clerkship Information Sheet in the clerkship's Blackboard course or their class organization under Overview of Year 3 and Year 4
+Students can see in advance what the Flextime days are in each clerkship by looking at the Clerkship Information Sheet in the clerkship's Blackboard course or their class organization under Resources for Years 3 and 4.